 - Tiled: You will be able to see up to 16 people when no one is presenting.
 When you choose this option, you can hover the windows to see the participant names.
 And if a Presentation starts, it will appear in a large tile, and the most active participants will appear on the side in smaller tiles.

 At a video conference, you can perform some actions: Pin, mute, or remove participants.

-– To mute a participant’s microphone, because you are hearing some background noise, for example, it’s also possible.
+– To mute a participant’s microphone, because you hear some background noise, for example, it’s also possible.
 With meetings organized through a personal account, only the moderator will be able to mute participants.
 To mute someone, next to their thumbnail, point to “Volume” and choose “Mute”.

-– To remove a participant, the process depends if you are using Meet from a G Suite account or a personal Google Account:
+– To remove a participant, it depends if you are using Meet from a Google Workspace account or a personal Google Account:

-- Meetings organized with a G Suite account: In case it’s necessary, any participant from the domain that organized the meeting can remove another participant.
+- Meetings organized with a Google Workspace account: In case it’s necessary, any participant from the domain that held the meeting can remove another participant.